 For my published teaching resources and textbooks, check out this page in the Writing section.

 My BA is in Modern Language Studies (French, German and Italian –

 My MA is in Gender, Literature and Modernity from Warwick Uni.
 This course was jointly managed by the English department and the Centre for the Study of Women and Gender (and was very cool!)

 I have a PGCE in Continuing Education from Nottingham Uni and QTS by assessment achieved at Beauchamp College in Leicester.

 I’ve lived in Leicester since coming here for university (any students reading this might take this as a warning when looking at universities…).
 I’m married with two daughters and we have three dogs: two lurchers and a terrier cross, which take quite a bit of walking.
-I work in school only part-
+I teach only part-

 As noted above, I’ve always loved writing.
 I’m one of the many teachers mourning the demise of the A Level in Creative Writing.
 However, I do write for my own pleasure as well as producing textbooks/resources.
 I’m usually working on some kind of children’s story, as that’s where the joy is for me –

 Want to book me for a workshop?
 See this page and get in touch to discuss your ideas.
 I’m happy to come up with bespoke training to suit your needs, if it’s within my specialisms.